jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 There’s another way to picture this.
 Don’t imagine this class diagram on one plane.
 Imagine it on multiple stacked planes.
 The Red, Green and Purple planes are stacked on top of each other where they each independently plug into the Abstract elements.

-Each plane is planar within its own plane with the same structure:
+Each diagram is planar within its own plane with the same pattern structure:

 <img src="/assets/AbstractFactory9.png" alt="Generic Abstract Factory" width = "100%" align="center" style="padding-right: 35px;">